Miele Triflex HX1 vs. Dyson V15 Detect

 Another similarity is the premium-level agitation, especially on surface debris on carpets.

-These products have stiff bristles, but Dyson’s brush is thicker and can resist tangles better, whereas Miele’s brush is thinner.
+These products have stiff bristles, but Dyson’s brush is thicker and better at resisting tangles, whereas Miele’s is thinner.

 Miele Triflex brush roll underneath

-There’s not much difference in cleaning surface debris on carpets, but the V15’s higher airflow and chunker brush enables it to pick up more embedded sand (100% vs. 93.9%).
+There’s not much difference in cleaning surface debris on carpets, but the V15’s higher airflow and chunkier brush enable it to pick up more embedded sand (100% vs. 93.9%).

 Differences between the Miele Triflex HX1 and Dyson V15 Detect